jankeirse/oesnmp/README.md

 ### wrkdirmon.py
 This script can be used to monitor working directory contents.
 It provides information about the size of DBI, LBI and srt files and filesizes.

+### pasoe.py
+This script can be used to expose the metrics that are accesible through the REST api with SNMP.
+It is usefull for monitoring systems that don't allow to interpret REST api's for determining metrics.

 ### zabbix template
 the support folder contains an export of some templates that can be used in [Zabbix](http://www.zabbix.com/) to monitor your servers.